Key Performance Metrics

 1 Ancillary services are those services other than pure energy delivery, which are necessary to maintain reliable operation of the power system.
 The design and operation of the power system must ensure sufficient resources are available to provide necessary ancillary services for adequate reliability.
 Historically, generating assets provided ancillary services.
 Today, new types of resources can also be considered for ancillary services, including DR and storage.

-In July 2014, in accordance with Hawaii Public Utilities Commission ("PUC") policy guidelines and directives (Order No. 32054), the Hawaiian Electric Companies submitted an Integrated Demand Response Portfolio Plan ("IDRPP"), proposing to implement a portfolio of DR programs that appeals to a wide variety of residential and commercial customers, reduces energy supply costs, increases the effective use of renewable energy, increases system reliability, and enhances customer choice.
+In July 2014, in accordance with Hawaii Public Utilities Commission ("PUC") policy guidelines and directives (Order No. 32054), Hawaiian Electric submitted an Integrated Demand Response Portfolio Plan ("IDRPP"), proposing to implement a portfolio of DR programs that appeals to a wide variety of residential and commercial customers, reduces energy supply costs, increases the effective use of renewable energy, increases system reliability, and enhances customer choice.
 The resulting increased operational flexibility will support the integration of additional renewable resources and address a changing profile of energy demand created by the growth in distributed resources.
-The Companies proposed a company-wide implementation, transitioning from existing programs to a new DR portfolio.
+Hawaiian Electric proposed a company-wide implementation, transitioning from existing programs to a new DR portfolio.

-In February 2017, the Companies filed an application with the PUC to seek approval of the underlying proposed tariff structure for the grid services that will serve as the basis for the portfolio of DR programs.
+In February 2017, Hawaiian Electric filed an application with the PUC to seek approval of the underlying proposed tariff structure for the grid services that will serve as the basis for the portfolio of DR programs.
 In January 2018, the Public Utilities Commission approved the DR portfolio to proceed.
-The Companies have executed an aggregator contract in 1st quarter of 2019.
+The Company has executed an aggregator contract in 1st quarter of 2019.
 On August 9, 2019, the Commission issued Order 36467 approving the aggregator contract and to proceed.
 Hawaiian Electric has completed system integration process with the first aggregator in 1st quarter of 2020.
 Due to COVID-19, the aggregator enrollment process was delayed.
 Company is working with the aggregator to re-baseline the enrollment schedule due to COVID-19 pandemic environment where customer safety is prioritized first.
 On December 31, 2020, the Commission issued Order 37523 approving two more aggregator contracts.
 Hawaiian Electric anticipates commencing participant enrollment with both aggregators in the 3rd quarter of 2021.